Corporate Governance Principles and Guidelines

 Commitments of Members of the Board of Directors and Executive Officers

 The Board does not believe that its members should generally be prohibited from serving on boards and/or committees of other organizations.
 However, the Board believes that it is critical that directors have the opportunity to dedicate sufficient time to their service on the Company’s Board.

 Prior to becoming a director of another company, directors shall notify the Chair of the Nominating and Governance Committee, the Chairman of the Board and the Chief Executive Officer in an effort to avoid potential conflicts of interest and to address whether the aggregate number of directorships held by such director may interfere with his or her ability to carry out his or her responsibilities as a director of the Company.
 In the event that the Board determines that the additional directorship constitutes a conflict of interest or interferes with such director’s ability to carry out his or her responsibilities, such director, upon the request of the Board, shall either not accept the new directorship or offer his or her resignation to the Board.
 Although the Company does not impose a limit on outside directorships, as noted above, directors are expected to devote sufficient time and attention to carrying out their director duties and responsibilities and endeavor to ensure that their other responsibilities, including service on other boards, do not materially interfere with their responsibilities as directors of the Company.

 In addition, the Chief Executive Officer and other executive officers of the Company must receive the Board’s approval prior to acceptance of an invitation to serve as a director of any publicly- or privately-held company.
-Further, as a general rule, if an officer or director retires or resigns from the Board, such officer or director may not serve on the Board beyond the date he or she retired or resigned as a full-time officer.
+Further, as a general rule, if an executive officer retires or resigns from their position as a executive officer, such officer may not serve on the Board beyond the date he or she retired or resigned as a full-time officer.

 Independence of Directors